aritrac/WebDeveloper/ReadMe.md

 _The Exercise9_JSControlFlows is an exercise where we make use of if else if and else for an application logic_ _also we build a simple guessing game after that we build some logic using while loop and then Annoy-omatic game and after that we write some problem sets for for loops_

+_The Exercise11_JSArrays contains example usages of push pop shift unshift indexOf slice and accessing indices of an array_ _also we code along on how to create a To Do list using arrays_